 WakeBrook is a behavioral health facility located in Raleigh, NC that offers a continuum of services for people dealing with mental health and/or substance abuse disorders.
-WakeBrook currently consists of 2 buildings that were built in 2010 and house 5 separate and distinct services.
-The WakeBrook Campus currently consists of two buildings - the Alcohol and Drug Detoxification Unit (ADU), Crisis and Assessment Services Unit (CAS) and our Primary Care Offices (PCO).
+The WakeBrook Campus currently consists of two buildings.
+In Building 107 we house the Facility Based Crisis Unit (FBC), the Alcohol and Drug Detoxification Unit (ADU), Crisis and Assessment Services Unit (CAS) and our Primary Care Offices (PCO).
 The Inpatient Unit (IPU), with its new expansion is located in Building 111.

 UNC Health Care Crisis and Assessment Services at WakeBrook

 Crisis and Assessment Services is here to help you if you are in a crisis related to mental illness, developmental disability and/or substance use.
 Services are available to anyone 24 hours a day, regardless of age, race, gender, national origin, religion, disability status, veteran status, sexual orientation, gender identity or expression, county of residence or insurance/ability to pay.

 What to Expect